camcallahan/general-log2-assets/socketSystem/README.md

 add the required component to allow them to be modified.
 This can easily be changed to only alter items some percentage of the time instead of always.

+socketSystem.lua needs to be a script entity in your dungeon. socketItems.lua needs to be imported into your dungeons via init.lua.

 Current gems available:

 A base set of gems that increase stats/provide resistances.
 Elemental-themed, with qualities of gems that